Road Trips Made Easy: Best Planning Tips

 #1 Get Inspired and Start Planning!

-Get inspired for your trip and find some fun places that interest you and those in your group.
-There are always guidebooks (purchased or borrowed from your local public library) that provide ideas for activities, popular sites, accommodations, and dining.
+Get inspired for your trip and find fun places that interest you and your group.
+There are always guidebooks (borrowed from your local public library or purchased) that provide ideas for activities, popular sites, accommodations, and dining.
 In addition, here are some helpful websites that you may consider:

-- Google Maps – Plan your trip on Google Maps (using a Google account) adding the stops you plan to make along the way.
-Google Maps provides reviews on many places, so that can help you make decisions.
+• Google Maps – Plan your trip on Google Maps (using a Google account), adding the stops you plan to make along the way.
+Google Maps provides reviews on many places, which can help you make decisions.
 Also, you can easily share your travel route with others and save your map for offline viewing – a bonus when traveling in areas without good cell service.
-Of course, Google Maps also provide driving directions.
+Of course, Google Maps also provides driving directions.

 #2 Get Organized!